sebastiande/insomnia-plugin-git-sync/README.md

+# ARCHIVED: as the export functionality of Insomnia is broken since some versions (08/2023) this plugin is not further developed and archived.
+Use the design collections with integrated GIT Sync instead

 # Git sync for Insomnia

 This plugin can sync service calls of a project to git and pull from it.